-Work & Co
+8. Work & Co

 The name Work & Co comes from the two things that matter most in professional life: the work you do and the company you surround yourself with.

-Agency veterans founded Work & co and quickly got famous tech companies like Google, Apple and Facebook on board.
-One of the fastest growing agencies, Work & co went from zero to hundreds of people in just five years.
+Agency veterans founded Work & co and quickly got famous tech companies like Google, Apple, and Facebook on board.
+One of the fastest-growing agencies, Work & co went from zero to hundreds of people in just five years.
 This makes it not surprising that they get mentioned among the top UX agencies now.

 One of the key Work & co promises: They put senior designers and senior engineers on each project.
 In the company, they have 14 partners.
 They emphasize the fact that one of them personally runs each client project.

-Work & co did their first and most famous project redesigning the Virgin America website.
+Work & Co did their first and most famous project redesigning the Virgin America website.
 The bold new interface won numerous awards and serious attention in the UX community.
 Unfortunately, that redesigned site no longer exists online anymore, since Virgin America experienced serious financial difficulties and got sold to Alaska Airlines.

-Method has headquarters in San Jose, New York, and London, but together with GlobalLogic they have 30 offices in 12 countries around the globe.
+Method has headquarters in San Jose, New York, and London, but together with GlobalLogic, they have 30 offices in 12 countries around the globe.

-Nielsen Norman Group
+10. Nielsen Norman Group